elevy99927/Jenkins-k8s/Part2-repo/02-Jfrog-JCR/README.md

    ```

 3. **Run the Configuration Script**:
-   Run the interactive installation script:
+   Run the interactive installation script and follow the instructions:
    ```bash
    bash ./config.sh
    ```